A review on ranking problems in statistical learning: Conclusion and outlook

-Despite there exist a vast variety of approaches to solve ranking problems, most of the current approaches are either designed for discrete- or for continuous-valued response variables.
-Additionally, nearly all of the reviewed techniques require an appropriate surrogate loss function for one of the ranking losses which is generally convex and therefore cannot be regarded as robust.
+Despite there exists a vast variety of approaches to solve instance ranking problems, most of the current approaches are either designed for discrete- or for continuous-valued response variables.
+Additionally, nearly all of the reviewed techniques require an appropriate surrogate loss function for one of the ranking losses which is generally convex and therefore cannot be regarded as robust in the sense of robust statistics (e.g. \cite{huber}, \cite{hampel}).
 Tree-type and Deep Learning approaches usually suffer from the lack of interpretability.
 Similarly, many of the approaches do not invoke a suitable sparse model selection. \ \\

-As for future research, a unified approach which does not depend on whether the response variable and which provides a sparse, robust, stable and well-interpretable model would be a desirable goal.
-Deep Learning has gained a lot of attention during the last decade as is capable to result in excellent predictions, but sparsity and interpretability of the model is still an open-research question. \ \\
+As for future research, a unified approach which does not depend on whether the response variable is categorical or continuous and which provides a sparse, robust, stable and well-interpretable model would be a desirable goal.
+Deep Learning has gained a lot of attention during the last decade as is capable to result in excellent predictions, but interpretability of the model is still an ongoing research question. \ \\